Anglican Identity

 Rhys Bezzant |

-This is a six-credit-point unit, which is half of a standard 12-credit-point unit.
-Students often pair this unit with PC085 The Anglican Prayer Book or another six-credit-point unit.
+This subject is worth 6 credit points, which is half of a standard subject.
+Students often pair this subject with PC085 The Anglican Prayer Book.

 Study Expectations

-You should expect to spend around 5–6 hours a week on this 6 credit-point unit, including class or online learning and completing assessment.
+You should expect to spend around 5–6 hours a week on this intermediate half-subject, including class or online learning and completing assessment.
 Students will need to arrange to visit and observe at least one Anglican service during the semester (not their own congregation).